Arsenal on this day in history – the January files

 12 January 2003: Birmingham 0 Arsenal 4.
 Two goals from Henry against Birmingham City took his Arsenal total to 100 goals in all competitions.

 12 January 2008: Arsenal 1 Birmingham 1.
 Part of a 14 match run of 12 wins and 2 draws.
-Untold Arsenal’s first ever report focuses on organised time wasting with the ball out of play with the report headlined, “Arsenal witness the end of football”.
+Untold Arsenal’s first ever report focused on organised time wasting while the ball was out of play with the report headlined, “Arsenal witness the end of football”.

 12 January 2011: John Jensen who was implicated in the downfall of George Graham signed a 6 month contract with Blackburn as assistant manager.